Nimhlin/hello-world/README.md

 # hello-world
 First project

-Nimhlin is an lectrical engineer, validation specialist and starting in the big data world.
+Nimhlin is an electrical engineer, validation specialist and starting in the big data world.